ProspectivePulse/Learning-Agency-Lab-Automated-Essay-Scoring-2.0/README.md

 #### 4. Tokenization and Padding: Since the final model, including in the 'stacked' approach; was a TensorFlow Sequential neural network model, data was _(in addition to synonym augmentation and lemmatization described above)_ tokenized using B.P.E. _(Byte Pair Encoding)_ approach and subsequently padded to ensure that the sequences fed to the model were of the same length.
 The 'padded_texts' were then converted to TensorFlow Datasets.
 The code for each of these steps is shown below:

-    # Tokenzing data for neural network
+    # Tokenizing data for neural network

     from tokenizers import Tokenizer, models, pre_tokenizers, trainers, normalizers
     tokenizer = Tokenizer(models.BPE())